top of page

 Accessing the NDIS in Australia: A Simple Guide for Families and Participants

 If you or someone you care for has a disability, accessing the NDIS can feel confusing, overwhelming, and honestly a bit intimidating.
-There is a lot of paperwork, new terminology, and mixed information online, which makes it hard to know where to start.
+There is a lot of paperwork, unfamiliar terminology, and conflicting information online, which makes it hard to know where to start.

-The good news is this.
-You do not need to understand everything upfront.
+The good news is that you do not need to understand everything upfront.

-This guide explains how to access the NDIS in Australia, step by step, in plain language.
-No jargon.
-No pressure.
-Just the basics you actually need to know.
+This guide explains how to access the NDIS in plain language, step by step, with no jargon and no pressure.

-• Be under 65 years of age when you apply
+• Be under 65 years of age at the time of applying

 • Have a permanent disability or a disability likely to be permanent